University of Technology Sydney

 4. Demonstrate an understanding of academic and professional ethics, copyright and appropriate acknowledgement of intellectual property

-5. Professional standard of visual, oral and written presentation skills for research, critical documentation of process, and design outcomes.
+5. Demonstrate professional standard of visual, oral and written presentation skills for research, critical documentation of process, and design outcomes.

 6. Self-direct your learning experience, through time management and reflective practice.